svpuli/workshop-microservices/README.md

     - [3.
 Fault tolerance and Service configuration](#part3)
     - [4.
 Service discovery and Health check](#part4)

-Each step will have a given branch as checkpoint.
+Each step will have a given branch as a checkpoint.

 ## 🤘 Time to start